RealFoxerity/Teacher-Tool/README.md

 # NOTE

-at insert and at startup date change CRASHES THE APP if the folders are empty!
-(3.7 updated and 4.0 removes this bug)
+at insert and at startup date change CRASHES THE APP if the folders are empty! (since 3.7 updated bug removed)
-## Current version: 3.7
+## Current version: 4.1 (4.0_nobugs)
-### Current Debug Version: 4.0 (currently testing for bugs)
+### Current Debug Version: -
 I am not responsible for any problems that may arise while using this tool Only for educational purposes